How to Choose Life Insurance; How much cover will you need?

 Do you need critical illness cover?

-If you're taking out life insurance, critical illness cover is another important consideration.
+If you compare life insurance quotes with us and are looking to take out a policy, critical illness cover is another important consideration.
 Most life insurance policies will only pay out in the event of death, so this type of cover is a good way to ensure that if you suffered a specified critical illness, you and your dependants would receive a lump sum so you can concentrate on your recovery rather than immediate financial concerns.
 It can also help you cover any costs incurred due to your illness, such as renovating your home or paying for care.
 As always, it is important to check the cover provided before selection as many policies have differing levels of cover and the critical illnesses which are included vary from provider to provider.
 Click here to see our Policy Features and Benefits Comparison page.